leishupingx/leishupingx/README.md

-- 👋 Hi, I’m @leishupingx
+- 👋 Hi, I’m @leishuping
 - 👀 I’m interested in code
-- 🌱 I’m currently learning php,java,python
+- 🌱 I’m currently learning php,vue,python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 leishupingx/leishupingx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.